spm/spm-docs/docs/tutorials/fmri/block/preprocessing/visual_inspection.md

 !!! info "What to look for in anatomical data?"
     A few things that are worth paying particular attention to when reviewing anatomical images:

-    * overall quality of the image (good contrast, no ring-like artefacts which can indicate excessive motion or image reconstructions issues),
+    * overall quality of the image (good contrast, no ring-like artefacts which can indicate excessive motion or image reconstruction issues),

     * correct image orientation,